kyawsanoo2364/Make-Own-Discord-Bot/README.md

 step3: Please run this command in terminal or cmd:
        ```pip3 install -r requirements.txt ``` or ```pip install -r requirements.txt```
-> Install the package.
-Give it until it's done.

 step4: Then run this command```python3 main.py```